danielsaidi/website_danielsaidi/collections/_posts/2020/2020-01-05-create-an-spm-package-for-swiftui.md

 )
 ```

-That's it!
 We now have a fully functional swipe gesture view.
-However, we won't be able to try it out until we have a demo project.
-Until then, let's do something even more fun - unit testing.
+Before we try it out in a demo app, let's do something even more fun - unit testing!

 ## Add unit tests

-I use [Quick][Quick] and [Nimble][Nimble] for unit testing in most of my projects, but let's reduce the complexity of this post by using `XCTests`.
+I use [Quick][Quick] & [Nimble][Nimble] for unit testing in most of my projects, but let's reduce the complexity of this post by using `XCTests`.

 Let's add a tiny test that tests the `UIView+Gestures` extension we defined earlier:

 ```swift
 import UIKit